 Pro: Small business grants don’t need to be repaid.

-Cons: The market is quite competitive.
+Con: The market for these grants is very competitive.

 7. Angel Investors